-Misan[trope]y is a collection of film reviews and overviews that focus on works that are publicly regarded as “bad” or “cult”.
+Misan[trope]y is a collection of film reviews and overviews that generally focus on works that are publicly regarded as “bad” or “cult”.
 Posts at Misan[trope]y aim to spotlight the historical placement of the films, the previous and future works of the cast and crew involved in them, and the stories inherent to their productions, rather than strictly on criticism of the films’ quality.
 History is almost always written by the victors, and the realm of film is no exception.
-I think the losers often have stories to tell, too, and that goes beyond the accepted scope of traditional criticism.
+I think the losers often have stories to tell, too, and that goes beyond the scope of most traditional criticism.

 About the name:

 Misan[trope]y is pronounced like “misanthropy”.
 It is a portmanteau incorporating the word “trope” into the term, changing the meaning to be “a dislike of overused themes and devices”.
 One of the most frequent elements of “bad” movies is that they overuse the most familiar tropes, which is often pointed out by unhappy critics and audience members alike.
 Sometimes, films are written off too simply due to the influence of knee-jerk “misantropey,” and merit serious reassessment.
-Sometimes, they were rightfully written off in the first place.
+Sometimes, they were rightfully dismissed in the first place.
 This movie blog is a place for this reassessment to take place, one “bad” movie at a time.

 You can direct review requests, comments, complaints, etc to: